 By the end of March, I had spent NT$24,000 ($800USD) on medicine and doctor visits in the month of March.
 NT$20,000 went to the clinic, the rest of it went to my regular doctor appointments.

 Has the NT$40,000 in cash that I’ve spent on my treatment been worth it so far?
-In some ways, yes.
-I am noticing an improvement in my eyes and ears, and I’ve had more energy, but the problems I’ve had with my stomach haven’t been worth it.
+I’m not sure.
+There is improvement in my eyes and ears, and I’ve had more energy, but the problems I’ve had with my stomach haven’t been worth it.

-Now it’s May and we’re here at World AS Day, and I have to say that I’m feeling pretty good overall.
-I’m thankful that I stuck with the treatment that far, but during week nine, my husband and I decided that I should stop seeing Dr. Lee due to the fact that his teas were making me violently ill.
+Now it’s May and we’re here at World AS Day, and I have to say that I’m feeling ok, but I’ve also been resting hard for over eight months.
+During week nine, my husband and I decided that I should stop seeing the doctor due to the fact that his teas were making me violently ill.
 My husband thought I was nuts to spend that much money, brew tea, and then vomit it all up for hours afterwards.

-AS sufferers around the world will probably agree that relief of any kind from chronic pain and inflammation is a veritable gold mine and it’s meant to be cherished.
+AS sufferers around the world will agree that relief of any kind from chronic pain and inflammation is a veritable gold mine; it’s meant to be cherished.